-- 4.1.
-Internal hazards are required to be taken into account in the design (SSR-2/1 (Rev.1) [2]) and the operation (SSR-2/2 (Rev. 1) [1]) of a nuclear power plant. - 4.2.
-In accordance with Requirement 10 of GSR Part 4 [19], an initial hazard analysis is required to formbe part of the basic design phase.
-Internal The occurrence frequency of internal hazards can be prevented and their effect can be mitigated to a large extent by the design and construction of engineered features.
-This initial hazard analysis should be supplemented to take into account the operational procedures for preventing, protecting, and mitigating and coping with internal hazards.
-Site-specific aspects (especially for multiunit or multi-source sites) are also required to be considered in the plant design and safety assessment against internal hazards (see Requirement 17 of SSR-2/1 (Rev. 1) [2]) and]), the operation of the plant (see Requirement 23 of SSR-2/2 (Rev. 1) [1]); and SSG-3 [XX]. - 4.3.
-The hazard analysis and the operating procedures for preventing, protecting, and mitigating and coping with internal hazards should be updated regularly over the lifetime of the plant to reflect lessons from operating experience (See Section 7). - 4.4.
-The hazard analysis should consider the impact of all credible internal hazards on SSCs.
-This hazard analysis will inform thebe a part of hazard management (see Section 3).) process.
-Further recommendations on protection against internal hazards in the design and safety assessment of nuclear power plants are given in SSG-64 [414] and SSG-3 [XX]. - 4.5.
+4.1.
+Internal hazards are required to be taken into account in the design (SSR-2/1 (Rev.1)[2]) and the operation (SSR-2/2 (Rev. 1) [1]) of a nuclear power plant.

+4.2.
+In accordance with Requirement 10 of GSR Part 4 [19], an initial hazard analysis is required to form part of the basic design phase.
+Internal hazards can be prevented and mitigated to a large extent by the design and construction of engineered features.
+This initial hazard analysis should be supplemented to take into account the operational procedures for preventing, mitigating and coping with internal hazards.
+Site-specific aspects (especially for multi-unit or multi-source sites) are also required to be considered in the plant design against internal hazards (see Requirement 17 of SSR-2/1 (Rev. 1) [2]) and the operation of the plant (see Requirement 23 of SSR-2/2 (Rev. 1) [1]).

+4.3.
+The hazard analysis and the operating procedures for preventing, mitigating and coping with internal hazards should be updated regularly over the lifetime of the plant to reflect lessons from operating experience (See Section 7).

+4.4.
+The hazard analysis should consider the impact of credible internal hazards on SSCs.
+This hazard analysis will inform the hazard management (see Section 3).
+Further recommendations on protection against internal hazards in the design of nuclear power plants are given in SSG-64 [41].

+4.5.
 Hazard management should include deployment strategies for operating personnel and equipment, and the procedural implementation of these strategies.
-Where additional personnel or equipment need to be deployed for hazard mitigation, the hazard management should specify the means of communication with external organizations and should include training and practice drills for the personnel (see Section 10). - 4.6.
-Enhanced administrative and procedural controls over material housekeeping and operations should be put into place (see Section 8) as part of the hazard management for periods of increased risk (for example, during outages or during the implementation of modifications), in order to ensure that the hazard prevention, protection, and mitigation measures are not reduced. - 4.7.
-Hazard management should define the role of the operating personnel in controlling actions forto respond to the challenges of hazards.
-The operating personnel should be able to implement protection measures, to reduce the extent of the effects of specific hazards by plant re-alignment, or to address impacts from the hazard by initiating on-site actions as part of strategies for coping with the impact of the hazard impacton the plant.
+Where additional personnel or equipment need to be deployed for hazard mitigation, the hazard management should specify the means of communication with external organizations and should include training and practice drills for the personnel (see Section 10).

+4.6.
+Enhanced administrative and procedural controls over material housekeeping and operations should be put into place (see Section 8) as part of the hazard management for periods of increased risk (for example, during outages or during the implementation of modifications), in order to ensure that the hazard prevention, protection and mitigation measures are not reduced.

+4.7.
+Hazard management should define the role of the operating personnel in controlling actions for hazards.
+The operating personnel should be able to implement protection measures, to reduce the extent of the effects of specific hazards by plant re-alignment, or to address impacts from the hazard by initiating on-site actions as part of strategies for coping with hazard impact.

-- 4.8.
-Hazard management should include the following elements that should be adapted to the specific hazard characteristics, as appropriate: - Identification of a response eriterialevel commensurate with the internal hazard and the potential consequences; - Identification of appropriate warning or monitoring systems and equipment for the hazard; - Identification and assessment of the nuclear safety challenges and functional challenges caused by the hazard, e.g. specific equipment that may need are required for protection from the hazard; - Development and implementation of procedures for maintenance and inspection of equipment needed to cope with and mitigate the hazard; - Development and implementation of communication standards and protocols with external organizations; - Training of personnel to ensure development of necessary skills for implementing mitigation measures. - Identification on equipment and tools that are needed to mitigate the effect of the hazard.
+4.8.
+Hazard management should include the following elements that should be adapted to the specific hazard characteristics, as appropriate:

+- Identification of response criteria commensurate with the internal hazard and the potential consequences; - Identification of appropriate warning or monitoring systems and equipment for the hazard; - Identification and assessment of the nuclear safety challenges and functional challenges caused by the hazard, e.g. specific equipment that may need protection from the hazard; - Development and implementation of procedures for maintenance and inspection of equipment needed to cope with and mitigate the hazard; - Development and implementation of communication standards and protocols with external organizations; - Training of personnel to ensure development of necessary skills for implementing mitigation measures.